tadeu-dutra/conversao-distancia/README.md

      ```

 3. **Apply the Deployment and Service Manifest**
-   - Create a file named `deployment.yaml` and paste the following manifest into it:
+   - Create a file named `deployment.yaml` in a folder called `k8s` and paste the following manifest into it:
      ```yaml
      apiVersion: apps/v1
      kind: Deployment